lborocs/22cob290-part2-team-07/design/Report/report.md

 For example, the knowledge management system uses a large amount of database calls to collect all the nessesary information[^req-11].
 Prisma not only streamlined development but also the testing, as it allowed quick client side database calls to test the array of features such as the post searching function.

-See the image below for the database design:
+See the image below for the database ERD (Entity Relationship Diagram):

 ![Database design](../../prisma/ERD.png)\